27th July 2022 - 7 min read

-Three powerhouses: Maybank, Grab, and Mastercard have teamed up to conceive the Maybank Grab Mastercard Platinum, a credit card that uses the GrabRewards points system instead of Maybank’s TreatsPoints.
-The co-branded card has struck a lot of firsts in the market – including same-day online approval, instant issuance of a temporary digital card for Maybank2u users, and being Malaysia’s first dual-faced card.
+Back in August 2020, three powerhouses: Maybank, Grab, and Mastercard teamed up to conceive the Maybank Grab Mastercard Platinum, a credit card that uses the GrabRewards points system instead of Maybank’s TreatsPoints.
+The co-branded card struck a lot of firsts in the market – including same-day online approval, instant issuance of a temporary digital card for Maybank2u users, and being Malaysia’s first dual-faced card.

 While there certainly are a lot going for it, this card has a lot to prove given the popularity of Maybank’s credit cards.
 Let’s delve in a bit deeper and see just how rewarding the core benefits of the Maybank Grab Mastercard Platinum are.